-The Group financial statements are presented in bound sterling and rounded to thousands.
+The Group financial statements are presented in pound sterling and rounded to thousands ii.

-The Company's functional and presentation currency is pound sterling and rounded to thousands ii.
 Transactions and balances

+The Company's functional and presentation currency is pound sterling and rounded to thousands.

 Foreign currency transactions are translated into the functional currency using the spot exchange rates at the dates of the transactions.
 At each period end foreign currency monetary items are translated using the closing rate.
 Non-monetary items measured at historical cost are translated using the exchange rate at the date of the transaction and non-monetary items measured at fair value are measured using the exchange rate when fair value was determined.
-Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the profit and loss account.
+Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and l'abilities denominated in foreign currencies are recognised in the profit and loss account.

-All foreign exchange gains and losses are presented in the profit and loss account within 'administrative expenses'
+Ail foreign exchange gains and losses are presented in the profit and loss account within 'administrative expenses'.